 The reason is, the php memory limit is put in place to prevent scripts from taking too much memory, so if you are running into memory problems, it means one of your plugins or themes (or even core files) is causing the issue, in which case you want to find out the one.

-Although the next 3 steps are solutions to the main problem if your issue is not yet fixed, they can also help you find out the source of your memory problems if increasing memory fixed the issue.
+Although the next 3 steps are solutions to the main problem if your issue is not yet fixed, they can also help you find out the source of your memory problems if increasing your memory limit fixed the issue.
 If you want to use them for that purpose, delete the memory increase line we created above to reproduce the problem, and then proceed.

-If the solutions above did not fix your issue, the next thing you want to do is disable all your WordPress plugins to see if a plugin is a cause.
+If the solutions above did not fix your issue, the next thing you want to do is disable all your WordPress plugins to see if a faulty plugin is a cause.

 And since you do not have access to your admin panel, you would need to manually disable your plugins.
 Read this brief guide to find out how to disable plugins using FTP.